KeepDocs/KeepDocs.github.io/docs/stakingdoc/staking101.md

 # Staking on Keep 101

-Staking on Keep is an rewarding yet active job.
+Staking on Keep is a rewarding yet active job.

 <p align="center">